Lazigerbill/paramount/README.md

   - [x]On render, chart picks up the entire array(or can array.slice into any length)
   - [x]Oberserve sessions, sessions will also store the last tick

-5. Sessions
+5. Sessions3.
   - [x]Sessions will always store the last tick, reading from rtSeq
   - [x]Sessions default is set to the last rtSeq
-  - [x]Rt chart will get from sessions for new data
+  - [x]Rt chart will get from sessions 3.for new data
   - [x]device status/RT temp will get from sessions for latest data
   - [x]avg, hi, lo, std